Our Impact: Porter Stories

 Photo of Freddy

 At the age of 35 Freddy became a porter and experienced hardships initially.
-Becoming affiliated with KPAP, he was able to convert his mother’s mud home into a three-room brick house in three years.
-Freddy comments that had he kept working for non-KPAP partner companies, renovation of his mother’s house would have taken him much longer and he is certain that keeping up with his children’s education expenses would have been impossible.
+Becoming affiliated with KRTO, he was able to convert his mother’s mud home into a three-room brick house in three years.
+Freddy comments that had he kept working for non-KRTO partner companies, renovation of his mother’s house would have taken him much longer and he is certain that keeping up with his children’s education expenses would have been impossible.

 -Freddy, porter

+We depend on donations and grants to help fund our free programs for porters.
+Please consider supporting our work.
 Donations made through our parent organization, the International Mountain Explorers Connection, a 501c(3) nonprofit organization, are tax-deductible according to U.S. law for U.S. donors.